-The history of senbazuru
+The History of Senbazuru

-tradition that originated from an ancient Japanese legend.
-The legend claimed that anyone who folded 1,000 paper cranes would be granted either a lifetime of happiness and good luck, or one wish.
-The practice became more widely popularized after the death of 12 year old Sadako Sasaki (pictured right) in 1955.
+Folding 1,000 origami cranes, senbazuru, is a tradition that originated from an ancient Japanese legend.
+The legend claimed that anyone who folded 1,000 paper cranes would be granted either a lifetime of happiness and good luck or one wish.
+The practice became more widely popularized after the death of 12-year-old Sadako Sasaki in 1955.

 Sadako Sasaki was two years old when the United States dropped an atomic bomb on the city of Hiroshima.
 Ten years later, Sadako developed leukemia as a result of the radiation exposure and was hospitalized for treatment.
 After learning about the legend of 1,000 cranes from her father, Sadako attempted to fold 1,000 cranes from her hospital room in hopes that it would grant her a wish.
-An exhibit about Sadako at the Hiroshima Peace Memorial Museum states that she completed her goal before she passed away on October 25th, 1955.
+An exhibit about Sadako at the Hiroshima Peace Memorial Museum states that she completed her goal before she passed away on October 25, 1955.
 A popular fictionalized account of her life, however, claims she was only able to finish 644, and the final 356 were folded by friends and loved ones.

 In addition to these more traditional uses, senbazuru are now created for a wide variety of causes.
 They've been used to express global support after the 2011 tsunami in Japan, to raise awareness for the conservation efforts of the International Crane Foundation, and to cheer on sports teams.
 No matter the motivation, folding 1,000 origami cranes will always bring a little more peace, beauty, contemplation, and goodwill into the world.
 Scroll down to learn how to create your own.

-How to make senbazuru
+How to make Senbazuru

 Senbazuru are typically arranged by stringing 25 sets of 40 cranes together.
 All 25 strings are then tied together at the top, creating a cascading bundle of cranes (pictured left).
 Today, you can buy kits that include everything you need to make and arrange your 1,000 cranes (origami paper, strings, a needle, and beads).
 These kits are difficult to find in the United States, but luckily for us the materials are easy to find separately as well.